nolash/swarm-adaptive-node/overview.md

 - user_requirements (requirements)

 ### Not captured

+- workflow
-- requirements between user stories
+  * mapping between user stories and tasks
+  * dependencies between tasks
-- time estimation
+  * time estimation
-- who will do what when
+  * who will do what when
 - research phase for more uncertain stuff not ready to be specified yet
+  * PSS spam protection
+  * PSS incentives
+  * Adaptive node service network incentivization

 ## Specifications